poe-iit/first-response-hardware/README.md

 ### Step 3: Testing New Code (Optional)

-You are welcome to add experimental scripts in the `/tests` folder.
+You can add experimental scripts to the `/tests` folder.
 To test a new file, follow these steps:

 1. Place the script in the `/tests` directory.
 2. Update the `scripts/start` script to replace `main.py` with the path to your test file.